RomanVolkov/go.get.nvim/README.md

 ## Roadmap

 There are things I would like to implement (but not limited to this):
-- [ ] Cleanup URL packages: ignore all forks
+- [x] Cleanup URL packages: ignore all forks
-- [ ] Validate new and old URL package: do not store URLs that cannot be installed anymore
+- [ ] Validate new & old URL package: do not store URLs that cannot be installed anymore
 - [ ] Integrate package preview (if it's possible)
 - [ ] Test integration with others plugin managers